tcltk/tcl/doc/markdown/Encoding3.md

 **Tcl\_GetEncodingFromObj** treats the string representation of *objPtr* as an encoding name, and finds an encoding with that name, just as **Tcl\_GetEncoding** does.
 When an encoding is found, it is cached within the **objPtr** value for future reference, the **Tcl\_Encoding** token is written to the storage pointed to by *encodingPtr*, and the value **TCL\_OK** is returned.
 If no such encoding is found, the value **TCL\_ERROR** is returned, and no writing to **\****encodingPtr* takes place.
 Just as with **Tcl\_GetEncoding**, the caller should call **Tcl\_FreeEncoding** on the resulting encoding token when that token will no longer be used.

 **Tcl\_ExternalToUtfDString** converts a source buffer *src* from the specified *encoding* into TUTF-8.
 The converted bytes are stored in *dstPtr*, which is then null-terminated.
-The caller should eventually call **Tcl\_DStringFree** to free any information stored in *dstPtr*.
+The caller should eventually call [Tcl\_DStringFree][DString] to free any information stored in *dstPtr*.
 When converting, if any of the characters in the source buffer cannot be represented in the target encoding, a default fallback character will be used.
 The return value is a pointer to the value stored in the DString.

 **Tcl\_ExternalToUtfDStringEx** is a more flexible version of older **Tcl\_ExternalToUtfDString** function.
 It takes three additional parameters, [interp], **flags** and **errorIdxPtr**.
 The **flags** parameter may be used to specify the profile to be used for the transform.
 The **TCL\_ENCODING\_START** and **TCL\_ENCODING\_END** bits in **flags** are ignored as the function assumes the entire source string to be decoded is passed into the function.
 On success, the function returns **TCL\_OK** with the converted string stored in **\*dstPtr**.
 For errors *other than conversion errors*, such as invalid flags, the function returns **TCL\_ERROR** with an error message in [interp] if it is not NULL.
 For conversion errors, **Tcl\_ExternalToUtfDStringEx** returns one of the **TCL\_CONVERT\_\*** errors listed below for **Tcl\_ExternalToUtf**.
 When one of these conversion errors is returned, an error message is stored in [interp] only if **errorIdxPtr** is NULL.
 Otherwise, no error message is stored as the function expects the caller is interested the decoded data up to that point and not treating this as an immediate error condition.
 The index of the error location is stored in **\*errorIdxPtr**.

-The caller must call **Tcl\_DStringFree** to free up the **\*dstPtr** resources irrespective of the return value from the function.
+The caller must call [Tcl\_DStringFree][DString] to free up the **\*dstPtr** resources irrespective of the return value from the function.

 **Tcl\_ExternalToUtf** converts a source buffer *src* from the specified *encoding* into TUTF-8.
 Up to *srcLen* bytes are converted from the source buffer and up to *dstLen* converted bytes are stored in *dst*.
 In all cases, *\*srcReadPtr* is filled with the number of bytes that were successfully converted from *src* and *\*dstWrotePtr* is filled with the corresponding number of bytes that were stored in *dst*.
 The return value is one of the following: